 Refer to: (317) 276-5795 - Terra L. Fox

-Eli Lilly and Company Commences Tender Offers for Various Debt Securities ITLE
+Eli Lilly and Company Commences Tender Offers for Various Debt Securities

 Eli Lilly and Company (NYSE: LLY) today announced that it has commenced a tender offer for any and all of its outstanding 8 3/8% Notes Due December 1, 2006, and concurrent tender offers to purchase a portion of each of two other series of Notes listed below.
 Goldman, Sachs & Co. will act as exclusive dealer manager and Mellon Investor Services LLC will act as information agent for these offers.